-Phase Objectives and Focus 4 years - Build-up phase (2020-2024) Demonstrate how the IEOF constructs deliver better outcomes Bring in the element of measurability into the sector Make the constructs work with all the entities involved, including service providers, outcome payers and risk investors Create enough evidence for an "outcomes rate card" and come out with an approach of pricing outcomes that can also interest the government Work with philanthropies, foundations, corporates as investors or outcome payers Target INR 150-200 crores (USD 2-2.6 million) commitment per year 3 years - Ramp-up phase (2024-2027) Reach out to wider and deeper - across the corporate community, number of states Target INR 300-350 crores (USD 3.9 - 4.5 million) commitment per year 3 years - Consolidation phase (2027-2030) Involve government, with a couple of impact bonds where the government is an outcome payer
+Phase Objectives and Focus 4 years - Build up phase Demonstrate how the IEOF constructs deliver better outcomes (2020-2024) Bring in the element of measurability into the sector Make the constructs work with all the entities involved, including service providers, outcome payers and risk investors Create enough evidence for an "outcomes rate card" and come out with an approach of pricing outcomes that can also interest the government Work with philanthropies, foundations, corporates as investors or outcome payers Target INR 150-200 crores (USD 2-2.6 million) commitment per year 3 years - Ramp up phase Reach out to wider and deeper - across corporate community, number of (2024-2027) states Target INR 300-350 crores (USD 3.9 - 4.5 million) commitment per year 3 years - Consolidation phase Involve government, with a couple of impact bonds where government is an (2027-2030) outcome payer

-Currently, the IEOF has chosen to start its first impact bond in the area of foundational learning skills in Haryana.1 Some of the design considerations of the DIB are presented later in this case study.
+Currently, the IEOF has chosen to start its first impact bond in the area of foundational learning skills in Haryana.
+Although the public announcement will be made in 2020, some of the design considerations are presented later in this case study.
 Overall, the IEOF has currently:

-- Developed and convened all partners to launch the first-in-theworld innovative structure with their first pilot impact bond - Developed a strategy to deploy outcomes funds over a tenyear period - Conducted thorough due diligence to evaluate 150+ service providers

-- Consulted with industry experts to validate the approach - Secured commitments for risk capital - Evaluated multiple forms of funding engagement for risk and outcome funders
+- ✓ Developed and convened all partners to launch the first-in-the-world innovative structure with their first pilot impact bond - ✓ Developed a strategy to deploy outcomes funds over a ten-year period - ✓ Conducted thorough due diligence to evaluate 150+ service providers - ✓ Consulted with industry experts to validate the approach - ✓ Secured commitments for risk capital - ✓ Evaluated multiple forms of funding engagement for risk and outcome funders